Skip to main content

 4. You Don't Know What Features You're Paying For

-Why it matters: You might be paying for unused licenses or add-ons.
+Why it matters: You might be paying for unused licences or add-ons.

-Health check fixes: License audit, feature utilization analysis, cost optimization.
+Health check fixes: Licence audit, feature utilisation analysis, cost optimisation.

 5. Integrations Keep Breaking